- Phone: 651.487.7752

 Our prayers are with you during this time of grief and loss.
 God’s blessings to you for comfort, grace, love and strength.
 Roseville Lutheran pastors, staff, and congregation are here to be of assistance to you during this process of funeral planning and grief.

-If your loved one has recently passed away, please call the Roseville Lutheran Church office at 651-487-7752 to speak to someone in pastoral care ministry.
+If your loved one has recently died, please call the Roseville Lutheran Church office at 651-487-7752 to speak to someone in pastoral care ministry.
 If you call outside of normal church office hours, please carefully listen to the voicemail prompts.
 It will direct you to an emergency contact and phone number.

 If you plan to have the funeral or memorial service at Roseville Lutheran Church, please contact a pastoral care ministry staff person.
 They can assist you with funeral/memorial service and reception preparations.
 A pastor will typically meet with the family for 1 to 2 hours to discuss the order of service.